 What Is Dry Air?

 There are two definitions of dry air.
-The first is air with no water vapor.
+The first is simply air with no water vapor.
+(However, except for experiential laboratories with extreme setting controls, this is next to impossible.)
 The second is air with low relative humidity or an underwhelming amount of water vapor.
 For the purpose of this article, we will use the latter definition.
 Dry air is simply air that is significantly lacking moisture.

-Equally important, air with low relative humidity falls below the ideal 40 to 60% indoor humidity range.
-Generally speaking, when humidity levels are below this range, the air feels noticeably dry.
+Equally important, air with low relative humidity is generally under 40%.
+That means dry air falls below the ideal 40% to 60% indoor humidity range.
+Generally speaking, when humidity levels are below this range, the air is noticeably dry.

 What Causes Dry Indoor Air?

-Dry indoor air is a direct result of cold weather.
-Cold air does not hold the same amount of moisture as warm air.
+Dry indoor air can be a direct result of cold weather.
+Cold air does not (as in, cannot) hold the same amount of moisture as warm air.
 At the same time, our bodies do not hold onto moisture as well in cooler temperatures.
 As a result, we turn on the heater in our homes causing the indoor air to become even drier.

 Can dry indoor air make you sick or affect breathing?
 Yes!
 Dry indoor air wreaks havoc on the human body, leading to a range of mild to severe symptoms.
 Symptoms as a result of exposure to dry air include:

 - Ear, nose, throat and eye irritation